jcarlosroldan/oink/README.md

 Let's see what's happening here:

 * **Routing:** When calling `serve`, it looks at all function names defined in the file passed as argument and creates an endpoint for each one.
 Hence, going to `my.website/posts` will call the `posts` function.
 This routing can be customized by passing extra parameters to `serve`.
 The endpoints are method-agnostic, so you can use GET, POST, PUT, DELETE, etc. to access them.
 * **Parameters:** In the endpoints file, the request parameters are read by calling functions with type names.
 For instance, calling `str("tag", optional: true)` will read the `tag` parameter, ensure it's a string, and return its value or `null` if it's not present.
 Since the endpoints are method-agnostic, the parameters can come as form data, JSON, cookies or even headers.
-By default, GET parameters are not allowed (since parameters are unaware fo the request method, this could lead to CSRF attacks), but you can enable them by passing `allow_get: true` to `serve`.
+By default, GET parameters are not allowed (since parameters are unaware of the request method, this could lead to CSRF attacks), but you can enable them by passing `allow_get: true` to `serve`.
 * **Response:** The requests always return a JSON object or array returned by the endpoint function.
 If the function doesn't return anything, it will return `{"success": true}`.
 If a parameter validation fails or if a `check` is evaluated to false, it will return a 400 error with `{"error": "reason"}`.
 If an exception is thrown, it will return a 500 error.

 To know more about the usage, check out the [documentation](documentation.md) or the [examples](examples/).